jdub/ami-resource/README.md

 If you want to assume a role and lookup an AMI in another account, use:

 - `role_id`: Your AWS role to assume.
-Make sure concourse can assume this role.
+Make sure your concourse worker can assume this role.

 - `account_id`: The AWS account ID where you want to look up the AMI.